2017 South American U-17 Championship squads

-The 2017 South American Under-17 Football Championship is an international association football tournament held in Chile.
-The ten national teams involved in the tournament were required to register a squad of 23 players; only players in these squads are eligible to take part in the tournament.
+The 2017 South American U-17 Championship was an international football tournament held in Chile from 23 February to 19 March 2017.
+The ten national teams involved in the tournament were required to register a squad of 23 players; only players in these squads were eligible to take part in the tournament.

-Each player had to have been born after January 1, 2000.
-All ages as of start of the tournament.
+Each player had to have been born on or after 1 January 2000.
+All ages are as of 23 February 2017, the first day of the tournament.

-Players name marked in bold have been capped at full international level.
+Player names marked in bold have been capped at full international level.